 Tenant Rights Groups: Contact tenant unions or housing rights advocacy groups, which may offer free legal clinics or consultations.
 Some national examples are Housing Rights Initiative, National Low Income Housing Coalition, and National Housing Law Project.
 There may also be a local tenant union in your building, neighborhood or city.

-Bar Associations: State and local bar associations can help you find a lawyer who specializes in housing law.
+Bar Associations: State and local Bar Associations can help you find a lawyer who specializes in housing law.

 7. How to Find Emergency Rental Assistance